-As veterinary medicine becomes more technologically advanced, the cost of care increases because of the higher costs associated with the equipment, facilities and training required to provide these higher-quality services.
-Pet insurance can help by offsetting some or most of the costs of diagnosing, treating and managing your pet's illness or injury.
+As veterinary medicine becomes more technologically advanced, the cost of care increases.
+That's because of higher costs associated with the equipment, facilities and training required to provide these higher-quality services.
+Pet health insurance can help by offsetting some or most of the costs of diagnosing, treating and managing your pet's illness or injury.

-Pet insurance isn't for everyone, and there's no magic formula that will tell you if it's right for you and your pet.
-If you're considering pet insurance, talk with your veterinarian and do some research on your options.
+There's no magic formula to tell you if pet health insurance is right for you and your pet.
+Talk with your veterinarian about it, and research your options.
+AVMA's policy on pet health insurance spells out numerous provisions that are important in insurance policies.
 Here are some basic considerations:

-- The insurance provider should clearly spell out to you the details, including the limitations and exclusions, of coverage for routine and/or wellness care as well as emergency treatments and conditions that require extensive care.
+An insurance provider should clearly spell out to you the details, including the limitations and exclusions, of coverage for routine and/or wellness care, as well as emergency treatments and conditions that require extensive care.
 Find out how your premiums will increase as your pet ages or if you make any claims.

-- Find out how the provider defines and handles pre-existing conditions, including diseases and conditions your pet has now or may have had in the past before you bought your insurance plan.
+Find out how the provider defines and handles pre-existing conditions, including any diseases and conditions your pet has now or had in the past before you bought your insurance plan.

 Your veterinarian may be able to recommend a pet insurance company based on his or her experience.
 But it's ultimately your decision whether or not to buy, what coverage to choose, and from what company.
 There are consumer websites that compare features and costs of pet insurance, and/or offer reviews, and you might find these helpful.
 This alphabetical list of pet insurance companies can help you investigate and decide if pet insurance is right for your pet.
 The AVMA does not endorse or recommend any provider over others.